 While prop bets are more closely associated with sports events such as the Super Bowl, they have become more mainstream in the political betting arena as well.

 Democrat and Republican candidates that receive the nomination of their respective parties will earn an automatic invite to the debate stage.
-At this point, regardless of when the debates happen, only two candidates – Joe Biden and Donald Trump – are likely to qualify.
-There is a chance that an independent candidate like Kanye West (Birthday Party) or Jo Jorgensen (Libertarian Party) can sneak onto the stage and make an impact, but they are not scheduled to appear at the moment, and they will most certainly not appear at the first Presidential debate.
+At this point, regardless of when the debates happen, only two candidates are likely to qualify.
+There is a chance that an independent candidate like Kanye West (Birthday Party) or from the Libertarian Party can sneak onto the stage and make an impact, but historically, that has yet to happen.

 No. There is nothing in the Constitution that requires a sitting President, or anyone else, to participate in a Presidential debate.
 Refraining from entering into a debate is generally seen as bad form in a political arena.
 A politician should always be eager to share their campaign message and exhibit confidence in their abilities and agendas.
 To pull out of a debate would be a sign of weakness to voters and could cost a candidate the election.